madhu-ibs/mrpfd-gamo-documentation/docs/source/virtualhost.rst

 Setting New Virtual Host
 ==========================================
 - Let us assume we want to use the domain **gamo.com** as our url
-- Point A record of server ip to this domain **gamo.com using dns or map it in OS hosts if platform is local
+- Point A record of server ip to this domain **gamo.com** using dns or map it in OS hosts, if platform is local

 **Add Domain to Local OS Hosts**

 .. code-block:: console

   sudo nano /etc/hosts